Brain Damage

 Boosts cellular metabolism, promotes rapid cell reproduction, and enhances collagen synthesis.
 Collagen is a protein in connective tissues like skin.

-Key Research on Hyperbaric Oxygen Treatment for Brain Damage
+Key Research on Hyperbaric Oxygen Therapy for Brain Damage

 The National Brain Injury Rescue and Rehabilitation Study – a multicenter observational study of hyperbaric oxygen for mild traumatic brain injury with post-concussive symptoms